 For managers across all levels in an organization, risk management has become a principal skill.
 This isn’t surprising given that the project environment and business scenarios are becoming more complex and there are higher levels of uncertainties involved.
 Therefore, businesses, as well as companies, are always on the lookout for managers that have skills in handling risks.
-Given the importance of handling the risks in a right way, businesses are investing like never before in risk management training programs for managers.
+Given the importance of handling the risks in the right way, businesses are investing like never before in risk management training programs for managers.

-In this article you will get to know the areas that get covered in these training programs.
+In this article, you will get to know the areas that get covered in these training programs.

 Almost all processes involve risks that people tend to underestimate and forget eventually.
 When the risks are not governed appropriately, then chances are that people may take shortcuts and this could be detrimental to businesses.
 This is where clarifying responsibilities and roles come into the picture.
 Through training programs for managers on risks involved in various processes, it is possible to give them an opportunity to make sure they are aware of their priorities and what their organization’s risk appetite is.
-This way they can take right decisions and align business strategies appropriately.
+This way they can take the right decisions and align business strategies appropriately.

 Different people can have different levels of risk appetite.
 Quite similar is the case with different companies.
 Therefore, it is important for a manager to understand different approaches to risks.
-A manager who understands risks appetite should be able to make everyone understand what exactly it is.
+A manager who understands risk appetite should be able to make everyone understand what exactly it is.
 In making everyone know this, various project activities can be aligned and decisions can be formed accordingly.

 Risk management training programs also involve reviewing risk identification processes.
 More often than not businesses make the mistake of not identifying risks as they pop up as they are usually neglected after a project is initiated.
 During training programs, managers are taught about the importance of making everyone know that spotting risks at an early stage is a good thing.
 Through a training program, managers are able to talk to their people in finding out risks they might have come across and what they have been doing in tackling them.

-People often make the mistake of not linking risk with success factor.
+People often make the mistake of not linking risk with success factors.
 Training programs for managers teach them to link risks to success factors and enable them to see the impact risks can have on projects, should they materialize.
 In a way, it will make it possible for managers to see which success factors have risks attached to them and take appropriate decisions.

 Project managers need to set aside a budget for risk.
 This is what most Indian companies are doing these days or at least encouraging their managers to do.
-One is never sure how big impact risks can have when they hit your project.
+One is never sure how big an impact risks can have when they hit your project.
 Therefore, setting aside a budget for risks involved in a project makes sense.
-Training programs for managers, therefore, include this in their scheme of things so that managers are able to implement the tricks when they confront the situation in the ‘real world’.
+Training programs for managers, therefore, include this in their scheme of things so that managers are able to implement the tricks when they confront the situation in the real world’.

 Training programs in risk management also teach managers the importance of collating risks.
-This way the managers are able to decipher where the things are going bad and take suitable actions.
+This way the managers are able to decipher where things are going bad and take suitable actions.